suselrd/movie-theater/README.md

 * All seats available for a showtime have the same price (no VIP seats, or anything like it)

+Also, there is no real payment when "buying" tickets.

 ## Installation

 The solution uses Python 3.6.

-1. Create a new virtualenv and activate it.
+1. Create a new virtualenv and **activate it**.
 2. Install the requirements:

         $ pip install -r <path_to_project_directory>/requirements.txt